We believe in a world where all have access to quality nutrition and good health without compromising the future of our planet.

 We have decided to be part of the solution to these challenges, and act every day as an environmentally responsible producer of marine ingredients.

 Aker BioMarine has partnered with the Antarctic and Southern Ocean Coalition (ASOC) and WWF-Norway to establish the Antarctic Wildlife Research Fund (AWR).
 The fund's purpose is to facilitate and promote Antarctic marine ecosystem research.
 Since its inception, AWR has funded nine research projects that will improve the management of the fishery for Antarctic krill.
 Aker BioMarine has committed to supporting the Antarctic Wildlife Research Fund (AWR) with USD 1 million over a period of five years.

-For the fourth year in a row, the Antarctic krill fishery received an “A” rating for its well-managed fishery from the Sustainable Fisheries Partnership (SFP).
+For the sixth year in a row, the Antarctic krill fishery received an “A” rating for its well-managed fishery from the Sustainable Fisheries Partnership (SFP).
 The independent report states that the fish stocks are listed in “very good condition,” and the Antarctic krill fishery in the Atlantic Southern Ocean is once again singled out as being particularly well-managed.